CleanTalk/smf-antispam/README.md

 5. Press the string [ Download ] near the module's name "Anti-spam by CleanTalk".
 6. Press the string [ Install Mod ].
 7. Press the button "Install Now" at the bottom of the page.
-8. You will be redirected to the module's settings after you install it (or you can go to the settings page manually: Admin —> Package Manager, Configuration —> Modification Settings...).
+8. You will be redirected to the module's settings after you install it (or you can go to the settings page manually: Admin —> Package Manager, Configuration —> Modification Settings —> Antispam by CleanTalk).
 Copy your access key from your CleanTalk Control Panel, setup the module and press the button "Save".
 Go to Dashboard to see the anti-spam status, add new websites or manage existing ones!
 Please check your email to get account password.

 **Admin Settings**
-Mod has admin settings on page Admin - Features and options - Configuration - Modification settings
+Mod has admin settings on page Admin - Features and options - Configuration - Modification settings - Antispam by CleanTalk